-Stormwater management protects our waterways from pollutants and manages increased or concentrated water flow, uses rainwater and stormwater as a resource and manages stormwater flood risk for the wellbeing and resilience of our communities.
+Stormwater management is about protecting our waterways from pollutants and increased or concentrated water flow, utilising stormwater and rainwater and stormwater as a resource, and managing stormwater flood risk for the wellbeing and resilience of our communities.

 - Flooding and stormwater Floods occur from heavy or sustained rain, and stormwater is the runoff.
 View more